0xPolygon/polygon-docs/docs/learn/type-1-prover/t1-architecture.md

 ### Documentation remarks

-The documentation of Polygon Type-1 zkEVM is still WIP, some of the documents are in the Github repo.
+The documentation of Polygon Type-1 zkEVM is still WIP, and some of the documents are in the Github repo.

 The STARK modules, which are also referred to as **STARK tables**, have been documented in the Github repo [here](https://github.com/0xPolygonZero/plonky2/tree/main/evm/spec/tables).
 The **CPU component** is documented below, while the **CPU logic** is in the [repo](https://github.com/0xPolygonZero/plonky2/blob/main/evm/spec/cpulogic.tex).